open-and-sustainable/prismaid/docs/installation/julia.md

 # Validate a configuration without executing it
 # config type is one of "review", "screening", or "zotero"
 PrismAId.validate_config("review", toml_config)

+# Check a RevAIse review record against a reporting protocol (returns a JSON string)
+report = PrismAId.check_conformance(record_json, "prisma-2020")

+# Get a protocol's full requirement checklist, to plan a conforming review
+guidance = PrismAId.protocol_guidance("prisma-2020")
 ```

+See [Protocol Conformance](../conformance) and [Protocol Guidance](../guidance) for what these do.

 <div id="wcb" class="carbonbadge"></div>